Tanvir-136/php_user_management_system/README.md

      ```

 4. **Run the application**:
-   - Start your local web server (e.g., Apache) and navigate to the project directory.
+   - Start your local web server and navigate to the project directory.
    - Access the application in your browser:
      ```
      http://localhost/php-user-management-system